ftnt-dspille/xperts2023-fortisoar/content/07_Chap_ZTP/04-page.md

 3. Click **Save**.

 Congrats!
 You made your first ZTP profile.
-If we stopped here, we would hav a ZTP profile that we can manually apply to FortiGates, and it would then automatically add them to the group and policies defined in the ZTP profile, and install the policy.
+If we stopped here, we would have a ZTP profile that we can manually apply to FortiGates, and it would then automatically add them to the group and policies defined in the ZTP profile, and install the policy.
 But usually Zero touch configurations need more configuration than just a policy package and device group, so lets see what it takes to set that up.
 ![ZTP Profile](ztp_profile.png)

 {{% notice note %}}